-As of December 31, 2007, the Company had \$30.3 million invested in auction rate securities, of which \$25.4 million are classified as current, short-term investments and \$4.9 million are classified as long-term investments on its consolidated balance sheet.
-As of December 31, 2006, the Company had \$11.0 million invested in auction rate securities, all of which were classified as short-term investments on its consolidated balance sheet.
+As of December 31, 2008, the Company had \$2.9 million invested in auction rate securities, all of which are classified as long-term investments on its consolidated balance sheet.
+As of December 31, 2007, the Company had \$30.3 million invested in auction rate securities, of which \$25.4 million were classified as short-term investments and \$4.9 million were classified as long-term investments on its consolidated balance sheet.

 Auction rate securities are generally long-term debt instruments that provide liquidity through a Dutch auction process that resets the applicable interest rate at pre-determined calendar intervals, generally every 28 days.
-This mechanism typically allows existing investors to rollover their holdings and continue to own their respective securities or liquidate their holdings by selling their securities at par value.
-The Company generally invests in these securities for short periods of time as part of its investment policy.
-However, the recent uncertainties in the credit markets have prevented the Company and other investors from liquidating holdings of certain auction rate securities in recent auctions because the amount of securities submitted for sale has exceeded the amount of purchase orders.
+This mechanism typically allows existing investors to rollover their holdings and to continue to own their respective securities or liquidate their holdings by selling their securities at par value.
+These securities often are insured against loss of principal and interest by bond insurers.
+In prior years, the Company invested in these securities for short periods of time as part of its investment policy.
+However, the uncertainties in the credit markets have prevented the

+Company and other investors from liquidating holdings of certain auction rate securities in recent auctions because the amount of securities submitted for sale has exceeded the amount of purchase orders.
 Accordingly, the Company continues to hold these long-term securities and is due interest at a higher rate than similar securities for which auctions have cleared.

-As of December 31, 2007, these investments were fully backed by AAA rated bonds and insured against loss of principal and interest by bond insurers.
-However, certain bond insurers are experiencing financial difficulty and have either had their credit ratings downgraded or have been placed on watch.
-As of December 31, 2007, five auction rate securities with a par value of \$5.1 million had failed their most recent auction and are considered illiquid.
-These securities were valued using a discounted cash flow model that takes into consideration the financial condition of the issuers and the bond insurers, as well as the expected date liquidity will be restored.
-If the credit ratings of the issuer, the bond insurers or the collateral continues to deteriorate, we may further adjust the carrying value of these investments.
+As of December 31, 2008 and December 31, 2007, five auction rate securities with a par value of \$5.1 million had failed their most recent auction and are considered illiquid.
+As there is no active market for these investments, the Company values its auction rate securities using a discounted cash flow model that takes into consideration the securities' coupon rate, the discount rate and the expected date liquidity will be restored.
+The discount rate reflects the financial condition of the issuers and the bond insurers and incorporates a discount for illiquidity.
+As of December 31, 2008 and 2007, the estimated fair value of the auction rate securities was below cost, or par value, resulting in an unrealized loss.

+As of December 31, 2007, the Company determined that the unrealized losses on its auction rate securities did not represent an other-than-temporary impairment and reflected the unrealized losses within other comprehensive income.
+The Company determined that the unrealized losses were primarily due to changes in market conditions and an overall lack of demand for auction rate securities.
+Although certain bond insurers were experiencing financial difficulties and had either their credit ratings downgraded or were placed on watch, the issuers of the auction rate securities maintained AAA ratings.
+Further, the Company had the ability and intent to hold the investments until an anticipated recovery of the fair value.

+During 2008, the length of time and the extent to which the auction rate securities were valued below cost both increased significantly.
+As of December 31, 2008, the credit ratings of the issuers had deteriorated to a range of A- to B and the bond insurers saw similar downgrades to a range of BBB to C. As a result, the Company concluded that the unrealized losses on its auction rate securities at December 31, 2008 represented an other-than-temporary impairment and recorded a charge of \$2.2 million in earnings.